kharsh77/cli-game/README.md

 # cli-game
-### A python powered cli game to play and defeat few well-konwn legends.
+### A python powered cli game to play and defeat few well-known legends.

 We always have a fantasy on competing with legends in some field other than in which they have expertize.
 Like